Mark Schlissel: Michigan Arts Initiative

 In 2019, Schlissel announced the formation of the Michigan Arts initiative, to improve student engagement with the arts during their time at the university.
 In announcing the initiative, Schlissel described his commitment to the arts on campus: "A fundamental notion behind our initiative is the idea that the arts are as essential to a university as they are to life itself...
 [They are important in] making us excellent, complete and comprehensive; teaching us new ways to visualize, imagine and understand; and taking us far beyond the instrumental value to a place where we can, as this university has always aspired to do, answer the most profound questions applied."

 International engagement

 Amid federal scrutiny on potential foreign influence on research in the United States, Schlissel maintained strong relationships with international partner universities during his time as president, including supporting study abroad programs, international data consortia and research collaborations.
 Schlissel took several major international tours to visit partner institutions and Michigan alumni living abroad, including a trip to mainland China, Hong Kong, Korea and India.

 Notable controversies

-Climate politics on campus

-Mark Schlissel has come into conflict with climate activists over his support for continuing university investment in oil and gas industries.
-In 2018, in response to continued refusal to meet with climate activists, students organized a sit-in at Mark Schlissel's office in the Fleming administration building the evening following the Global Climate Strike to demand a one-hour meeting with Schlissel.
-University of Michigan Police were called in by an unknown administrative source to disperse the protesters.
-After several hours, the University Police announced that the Fleming Administration building was closed, and that any students remaining in the building would be cited for trespassing.
-Hundreds of students willingly left the Fleming building, and following repeated warnings, several remaining students were arrested and were subsequently charged with trespassing on university property.
-There were continued calls for charges to be dropped against the protesters, citing the non-violent nature of the protest and the fact that the University of Michigan had never previously pursued trespassing charges against students.
-After their arrest, the protesters were released on their own recognizance without paying bail.

-Concurrent with student activism (starting 8 months before the climate strike, in February 2019), Schlissel's administration had been studying the possibility of running the university using carbon-neutral power through the President's Commission on Carbon Neutrality, which was a successor to a 2015 effort called the President's Greenhouse Gas Reduction Committee.
-Based on the work of the two committees, Schlissel and the University Regents adopted a formal goal of achieving carbon neutrality by 2040.